BELLYDANCE CLASSES AT VMAC

 $93 for months with 5 calendar weeks.

-NO DROP IN PASSES for Belly Dance 1 and 2!
+NO DROP IN PASSES for Belly Dance 1

 Each student must pay for the entire month-long series.